 What happens if my new supplier increases its prices or changes contract terms?

-If you decide to move within this timeframe, you will continue to be billed for the energy you use at the old contract terms until such time as you transfer to your new supplier.
-You will not be liable for any cancellation fees.
+If you decide to move within this timeframe, you'll continue to be billed for the energy you use at the old contract terms until you transfer to your new supplier.
+You won't be liable for any cancellation fees.